-Appendix A contains useful information regarding commercial alarms and appendix B provides an explanation of trespass procedures with a trespass notification form.
-Also in the appendices, you will find a sample employee breakroom sign to remind employees to watch out for business crimes and an overnight window sign informing potential burglars that there is no cash on the premises when the business is closed.
+Page 13 of this handbook contains useful information regarding commercial alarms and page 14 provides an explanation of trespass procedures with a trespass notification form.
+Also in this handbook, you will find a sample employee breakroom sign to remind employees to watch out for business crimes and an overnight window sign informing potential burglars that there is no cash on the premises when the business is closed.
 We have also included some useful websites to visit to learn more about how to prevent crimes from happening, what to do when a crime occurs, and what to do afterwards.